 Unless you know a book is available from a particular publisher, this may not be a very effective way to search.
-TOPCAT is a better way to search for e-books.
+The Library Catalogue is a better way to search for e-books.

 If you've used Google Scholar to find e-books, it should link you to these sites.
 Set your preferences for Trent - see link below to find out how.

 The largest selections of e-books are on the Scholars Portal Books and ebrary sites, containing books from a variety of publishers.
 They're a good place to start.

 Online resources are rarely free; the Trent Library pays hundreds of thousands of dollars a year for the right to access them.